solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 ---
 layout: post
-title: Maku brewing and Solita's passion IPA
+title: Maku brewing and Solita's passion pale ale
 author: Rinorragi
-excerpt: Solita ordered passion IPA from Maku brewing and got introduction to their craftmenship
+excerpt: Solita ordered passion pale ale from Maku brewing and got introduction to their craftmenship
 tags:
 - Beercraft
 ---
 Solita wanted to have their own beer.
-We had our internal voting for the taste of the beer and passion IPA won the contest.
+We had our internal voting for the taste of the beer and passion passion ale won the contest.
 At 21.6.2016 we got chance to taste 20l of the beer and make adjustements to it.
 All started with bus trip from Solita's office at Helsinki to Tuusula.
 We had great time already in the bus in discussion of projects and in expectations of the upcoming beer.

-Here is our passion IPA in the glass.
+Here is our passion pale ale in the glass.
 ![Tools](/img/hello-beercraft/glass_of_beer.jpg)

 ## Maku brewing